-At Home Care of Louisiana provides non-medical home care services to those with life-limiting illnesses.
-Our care professionals provide physical and emotional support for individuals with a life limiting illness during the final stages of life.
+At Home Care of Louisiana provides companion care, personal care, memory care, and other non-medical home care services to those with life-limiting illnesses.
+Our care professionals provide physical and emotional support for individuals with a life-limiting illness during the final stages of life.
 At Home Care of Louisiana provides options for care to assist you and your loved one during this transition.
 Our care professionals work alongside and support the hospice team caring for your loved one to keep them as comfortable as possible and to ensure their needs are met.

 Hospice Care Providers in Greater Baton Rouge

 We have worked alongside dozens of local hospice companies in the Greater Baton Rouge area.
 Our caregivers can prepare meals, medication reminders, light housekeeping, transportation, and companionship, as well as relieving family members.
+They are also trained in the differences between Alzheimer's, dementia, and other forms of memory loss.
 A senior care team can come in for partial or full days, stay for an overnight shift, or we can be available for 24/7 in home care if needed.
 Our home care services can be the ideal complement to hospice services.

 What is Palliative Care